Chevrotain/chevrotain/packages/website/docs/guide/resolving_grammar_errors.md

 }
 ```

-Lets look at a few real examples that can cause this error
+Let's look at a few real examples that can cause this error:

 ```javascript
 $.MANY(() => {